nknorg/nkn/README.md

 We provide a few sample `config.json`:

-* `config.mainnet.json`: join the mainnet
+- `config.mainnet.json`: join the mainnet
-* `config.testnet.json`: join the testnet
-* `config.local.json`: create and join a private chain on your localhost
+- `config.local.json`: create and join a private chain on your localhost

 You can copy the one you want to `config.json` or write your own.

 For convenience, we ship a copy of `config.mainnet.json` in release version (as `default.json`) and in docker image (under `/nkn/`).
 The docker container will copy this default one to `/nkn/data/config.json` if not exists on nknd launch.

+If config file is not provided, node will join the mainnet by default.

 #### `wallet.json`: